 The Export Helpdesk (EH) is a freely accessible online database for companies from non-EU countries which intend to sell products on the EU market.
 The system holds real-time information on the EU's import conditions for any type of product from machinery and chemicals to textiles, food and wine.
-Businesses can access applied customs duties for all goods listed in the EU tariff schedule and also retrieve the actual EU import requirements for these products, the applicable tax rates in the 28 EU Member states and comprehensive trade statistics going back to 2002.
-Special features of the database are the EU's product specific requirements such as sanitary and phytosanitary rules, technical standards and labelling website is regularly updated and thus a reliable source of information.
+Businesses website is regularly updated and thus a reliable source of information.
 Most of the information is available in English, French, Spanish and Portuguese.